12th Flying Training Wing: Vietnam War

-From Cam Ranh Bay AB the wing carried out close air support, interdiction and combat air patrol activities over South Vietnam, North Vietnam and Laos.
+From Cam Ranh Bay the wing carried out close air support, interdiction and combat air patrol activities over South Vietnam, North Vietnam and Laos.

 On 31 March 1970, as part of the Vietnamization process the wing was reassigned without personnel or equipment to Phù Cát Air Base taking over the assets of the inactivated 37th Tactical Fighter Wing.
 On 17 November 1971 the 12th TFW was inactivated.